The 2014 national curriculum: what primary school parents need to know

 The main aim was to raise standards, particularly as the UK is slipping down international student assessment league tables.
 Inspired by what is taught in the world’s most successful school systems, including Hong Kong, Singapore and Finland, as well as in the best UK schools, the 2014 curriculum was designed to produce productive, creative and well educated students.

 Although the new curriculum was intended to be more challenging, the content was actually slimmer than the previous curriculum, focusing on essential core subject knowledge and skills such as essay writing and computer programming.
 It also followed on from similar curriculum revamps in Scotland and Wales, which were implemented in 2010 and 2008 respectively and have a similar focus on excellence and core skills.
+(Wales will be introducing a new curriculum from September 2022.)

 No – academies and free schools are exempt.
 This is partly because these schools need more flexibility in what they teach (for example, in the case of faith schools that have a strong emphasis on religious education), but many critics think that the government is using the lure of not having to follow the national curriculum to encourage more schools to become academies.
 Academies and free schools do, however, still have to teach a balanced and broadly based curriculum that includes English, maths, science and RE.